Buying a home in California is exciting, but it is not easy, mainly because you need to save up significantly for the down payment.

 One of the primary reasons behind offering rebates is to cut off competition.
 For example, there are now twice as many realtors working as listings in California.

-Offering a refund can help agents attract new informed buyers who know exactly what they want.
+Refunds can help agents attract new informed buyers who know exactly what they want.
 To understand this better, you must understand how real estate commissions work in California.
 If you are already familiar with the process, you can skip the section.

 1.2 How Does the Real Estate Commission Work in California?